top of page

 Our office, warehouse & fleet is located at 4120 W Patrick Lane, Las Vegas, Nevada 89118.
 We just moved into our facility recently and we're loving the new space!

 However, our trips reach far & wide.
-If you're guiding with us you may find yourself poking around an abandoned mining town in the desert southwest, atop a granite peak in Yosemite, in a raft on the Colorado River, listening to Jazz in New Orleans, hiking on a glacier in the Canadian Rockies or watching bears catch salmon in a remote Alaskan river!
+If you're guiding with us you may find yourself poking around an abandoned mining town in the desert southwest, atop a granite peak in Yosemite, in a raft on the Colorado River, strolling around the fish markets of Seattle, listening to Jazz in New Orleans, hiking on a glacier in the Canadian Rockies or watching bears catch salmon in a remote Alaskan river!

 Am I a good candidate to work with Bindlestiff Tours?